HOME ABOUT SHOP WHOLESALE WORKSHOPS NEWS & MEDIA CONTACT US MACKPHOTO BLOG JOURNAL

 Great Smoky Mountains National Park

-In 1975 Richard Mack first ventured into the Great Smokies as an aspiring landscape photographer, and a love affair began.
+In 1974 Richard Mack first ventured into the Great Smokies as an aspiring landscape photographer, and a love affair began.
 This is where he first honed his craft.
 Today, Richard is an acclaimed, award-winning nature photographer.
 His images of Great Smoky Mountains National Park, while recognized and rewarded over the years, have never been presented in a comprehensive collection … until now.
+This third edition includes 55 new images.
+Over the years this book has won numerous book and photography awards.

-Start turning the pages and you will discover why Great Smoky Mountains National Park is the most visited national park in the United States.
-It is the breadth of these landscapes that show you why the park is nicknamed, The Great Smokies.
+Start turning the pages, and you will discover why Great Smoky Mountains National Park is the most visited national park in the United States.
+It is the breadth of these landscapes that show you why the park is nicknamed The Great Smokies.
+The national park has given this book to its retiring workers as a gift, including past Superintendents of the park.

 About the Authors